flatsurf/sage-flatsurf/doc/news/install_links.rst

 **Fixed:**

-* Fixed internal links in installation guide
+* Fixed broken links in documentation (and added automatic checks for broken links.)